 - 1.1 In accordance with the Community Infrastructure Levy Regulations, any authority (including local planning authorities and parish councils) that receives a contribution from development through either the Community Infrastructure Levy or Section 106 planning obligations is required to prepare and publish an Infrastructure Funding Statement. - 1.2 This report therefore provides a summary of the financial contributions the New Forest National Park Authority has secured through Section 106 legal agreements (including unilateral undertakings) from development for off-site infrastructure works, the delivery of affordable housing and mitigation measures for the internationally protected habitats of the New Forest and Solent coast.
-The report covers the period 1 April 2019 31 March 2020. - 1.3 The information included in the report will be updated annually and published on the National Park Authority's website.
-This will ensure the most up to date information on the amount of developer contributions received from new development and the projects where these contributions have been spent is readily available to local communities and other interested parties. - Section 106 planning obligations and developer contributions - 1.4 Under Section 106 of the Town and Country Planning Act 1990, local planning authorities (including National Park Authorities) can enter into legal obligations with developers to mitigate the impacts of new development.
+The report covers the period 1 April 2020 31 March 2021. - 1.3 The information included in the report is updated annually and published on the National Park Authority's website.
+This ensures up-to-date information on the amount of developer contributions received from new development and the projects where these contributions have been spent is readily available to local communities and other interested parties.

+Section 106 planning obligations and developer contributions

+- 1.4 Under Section 106 of the Town and Country Planning Act 1990, local planning authorities (including National Park Authorities) can enter into legal obligations with developers to mitigate the impacts of new development.
 These agreed legal obligations can include both physical on-site measures and financial contributions towards off-site infrastructure provision and mitigation measures. - 1.5 Planning obligations assist in mitigating the impact of unacceptable development to make it acceptable in planning terms.
-National planning regulations state that planning obligations may only constitute a reason for granting planning permission if they meet the tests that they are necessary to make the development acceptable in planning terms.
-They must be: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development. - 1.6 These tests are set out as statutory tests in the Community Infrastructure Regulations 2010 (as amended by the 2011 and 2019 Regulations) and as policy tests in the Government's National Planning Policy Framework (NPPF)1. - New Forest National Park Local Plan (2019) - 1.7 The New Forest National Park Local Plan was formally adopted in August 2019, approximately halfway through the 2019 2020 reporting period for this Infrastructure Funding Statement.
+National planning regulations state that planning obligations may only constitute a reason for granting planning permission if they are: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development. - 1.6 These tests are set out as statutory tests in the Community Infrastructure Regulations 2010 (as amended by the 2011 and 2019 Regulations) and as policy tests in the Government's National Planning Policy Framework (NPPF).

+New Forest National Park Local Plan (2019)

+1.7 The New Forest National Park Local Plan was formally adopted in August 2019, several months before the 2020 - 2021 reporting period for this Infrastructure Funding Statement.
 The Local Plan forms a key part of the statutory 'development plan' for the National Park and the policies set out in Table 1 are particularly relevant to this Infrastructure Funding Statement.

-1 Paragraph 56, National Planning Policy Framework (2019)
+&lt;sup>1 Paragraph 57, National Planning Policy Framework (2021)